smaccm/phase2/README.md

 **Note that you can just run the `code-build.sh` script to rebuild the code rather then re-running everything with `main.sh`**

-**Also note that there are other applications in this deliverable that run on the pixhawk.
+**Also note that there are other applications in this deliverable that run on the Pixhawk.
 Documentation for these can be found here: https://github.com/GaloisInc/smaccmpilot-build/blob/feature/tower9/red-team-may-2015.md**

 The serial test
 ===============